 - any income related element of the Employment and Support Allowance

 - Child tax credit but not Working Tax Credit and your income is below £16,105

 - both maximum child tax credit and Working Tax Credit with income less than £6,420

 - support under Part VI of the Immigration and Asylum Act 1999

 - Universal Credit (interim measure)

-- any other qualifying benefit the Department for Work and Pensions lists
+- Any other qualifying benefit as stated by the Department of Work and Pension

-You can request an application form from your local Department of Work and Pension office or the by contacting our Early Years team.
+You can request an application form by contacting our Early Years team.
 We will process your application centrally.

 You can contact our Early Years team in writing, by telephone or email: